 Kent Sandstrom was named Dean of the College of Arts, Humanities and Social Sciences at NDSU on July 29, 2011.
 He was previously Head of the Department of Sociology, Anthropology, and Criminology at the University of Northern Iowa (UNI) and Executive Officer of the Midwest Sociological Society.
-Dr. Sandstrom is currently serving as co-editor of the Journal of Contemporary Ethnography, which is widely recognized as a flagship journal that publishes research based on ethnographic methods.
+He also served as Co-Editor of the Journal of Contemporary Ethnography (JCE) from 2009-2013.
+JCE is widely recognized as a flagship journal that publishes research based on ethnographic methods.

-Dr. Sandstrom has published 7 books, 19 refereed articles and chapters, 10 chapters and essays, and 11 book reviews.
+Dr. Sandstrom has published 7 books, 19 refereed articles and chapters, 11 chapters and essays, and 10 book reviews.
 He has also presented more than 70 papers at professional conferences.
-Dr. Sandstrom earned his masterís degree and doctorate in sociology from the University of Minnesota.
+Dr. Sandstrom earned his master’s degree and doctorate in sociology from the University of Minnesota.
 He began his career as an instructor in the University of Minnesota's sociology department.

-Among Dr. Sandstrom's honors are UNIís James F. Lubker Faculty Research Award, the Presidentís Special Award from the Midwest Sociological Society, UNI's Outstanding Teaching Award, UNI's Distinguished Professional Service Award, and the Human Rights Leadership Award from the UNI student chapter of Amnesty International.
+Among Dr. Sandstrom's honors are UNI’s James F. Lubker Faculty Research Award, the President’s Special Award from the Midwest Sociological Society, UNI's Outstanding Teaching Award, UNI's Distinguished Professional Service Award, and the Human Rights Leadership Award from the UNI student chapter of Amnesty International.

-For more information about Dr. Sandstromís professional activities, see his curriculum vitae at the following link: Kent Sandstrom
+For more information about Dr. Sandstrom’s professional activities, see his curriculum vitae at the following link: Kent Sandstrom